waldronmatt/dygma-raise-layers/README.md

 ## Window Snapping

-I use the [hammerspoon-shiftit](https://github.com/peterklijn/hammerspoon-shiftit) to enable windows snapping on macos.
+I use [hammerspoon-shiftit](https://github.com/peterklijn/hammerspoon-shiftit) to enable windows snapping on macos.
 Code can be found [here](src/init.lua).

 ## License